 100 Acre Wood

-As we both grew up with the stories of Winnie the Pooh, the ‘100 Acre Wood’ was a must-visit for us during a house sit in the Ashdown Forest.
-While caring for Labrador sisters Hattie, Ruby and Gracie, we were lucky enough to have a direct path to the woods right across the road from the house.
-While the woodland described as the 100 Acre Wood is only in fact around 6,500 acres, these beautiful woodlands were the inspiration for A.A.
-Milne’s stories of Winnie the Pooh, and the forest is full of surprises for those who look!
 Taking the sloping forest path, winding through the trees, we spotted Piglet’s house (a small doorway at the base of a tree trunk, with lots of gifts left by visitors), and Owl’s house (another sweet handmade door high in the treetops).
 But for anyone looking to experience the true joy and nostalgia the Pooh stories provide will be as excited as we were to find the ‘Winnie the Pooh’ bridge, where we played countless games of ‘Pooh sticks’ in the rushing water below the bridge, while our pooches explored the woodlands around us.
 Visiting the Milne and Shepard memorial is also a must if you’re visiting the area – the view from the memorial, nestled in a copse of trees, is spectacular.
-You can read about our visit to all the Winnie the Pooh points of interest here!
+Find all the information you need about visiting the area on our Winnie the Pooh sites blog post.

 Petworth deer park

-We’ve been fortunate enough to complete multiple house sits close to Petworth, meaning we’ve visited Petworth Park many times!
-With over 700 acres of parkland to explore, the walk is always different.
-While dogs are permitted off-lead in the park land, it is home to around 750 deer, so it’s advised to keep dogs under close control – fawns often sit alone in the long grass without their parents, so it’s not unusual to come across them by surprise!
-We first visited Petworth Park with Border Collie Tangle during our first Winter as pet sitters – she was so sweet and friendly towards other dogs but luckily for us she couldn’t care less about the deer!
-There are pathways criss-crossing all over the park, so it’s easy to admire the deer from a safe distance no matter which direction you choose to walk in.
-The Park is owned and maintained by the National Trust, but is so open that it feels wild!
-Make sure to walk right up to the House with your pooches, as the view from there is gorgeous – especially on a golden Winter afternoon.
+We first visited Petworth Park with Border Collie Tangle, though have re-visited several times since as it’s a fantastic place for a long walk.
+Tangle was so sweet and friendly towards other dogs on their walkies, and luckily for us she couldn’t care less about the resident geese or deer!
+There are pathways criss-crossing all over the Park, so it’s easy to admire the animals from a safe distance no matter which direction you choose to walk in.
+The Park is owned and maintained by the National Trust, but is so open that it feels wild.
+Make sure to walk right up to the House with your pooches, as the view from there is gorgeous – especially on a sunny afternoon.
 There are so many different routes you could take here that we never follow a map – find out more on the National Trust website.

 Barcombe Mills

 While pet sitting sibling Cockapoos Hattie and Baxter in nearby Wivelsfield, we came across Barcombe Mills as an easy-to-follow dog walk that has a little bit of everything!
 On our 8km (4.9 miles) loop walk, we found large open fields for the dogs to run around in, we followed the river Ouse to Barcombe Reservoir, and even passed a pub where you can rent canoes called the Anchor Inn.
 On a sunny day in August, there were many people enjoying canoeing down the river or tucking into a picnic along the riverbanks.
-We loved strolling through the grass, watching Hattie and Baxter explore all the scents along the way!
-The free car park at Barcombe Mills was a bonus, making our circular walk easier to plan, and you can choose to donate to the local parish if you wish.
-This walk is very flat and mainly on pathways, with some grass pathways carved out by the many walkers who have come before, making it easy for humans and doggos of all abilities.
-Click here to see the route on OS Maps.

 Always remember…